alexcai92/projectrepo/README.md

 \
 The author of this file is Cai Hongliang\
 \
-The course name is Full Stack Development with AI by NUS School of Computing.}
+The course name is Full Stack Development with AI by NUS School of Computing.\
+\
+MODIFIED}